htrajan/ht-drawsteel/Classes/Conduit/1st-Level Features/Piety/Domain Effects/War Domain Effect.md

 # War Domain Effect

-Your attacks deal extra damage equal to twice your Intuition score until the end of your next turn.
+Your abilities gain **additional damage** until the end of your turn.